SyedaMahamFahim/syedamaham.dev/README.md

 - **Blog Posts on Various Tech Topics:** I am excited to present our collection of informative and engaging tech blog posts covering a wide range of topics.
 - **Responsive Design for Mobile and Desktop:** Experience seamless and visually pleasing browsing on both mobile devices and desktops.
 - **Tagging and Categorization:** Discover articles effortlessly with our tagging and categorization system.
-- **Snippets:** Explore useful code snippets and tips to assist you in your tech endeavors.
+- **Snippets:** Explore useful code snippets and tips to assist you in your tech endeavours.
 - **Open Source Projects:** Get acquainted with the open-source projects I am passionate about and have contributed to.
 - **Easily Customizable Using Sanity Studio:** I have made sure that our website is easily customizable using Sanity Studio for a hassle-free editing experience.
 - **Built with Next.js for Fast Performance:** To provide you with the best performance, I have built our website with Next.js, ensuring speedy loading times.